ozkyhatice/MINISHELL/evopage.md

 cd

-    Use the command cd to move the working directory and check if you are in the right directory with /bin/ls Repeat multiple times with working and not working cd Also, try '.' and '..' as arguments.
+    +++++Use the command cd to move the working directory and check if you are in the right directory with /bin/ls Repeat multiple times with working and not working cd Also, try '.' and '..' as arguments.